-The Key Stage Co-ordinators have a responsibility to monitor assessment in their subject and to report back to the HEAD, Assistant Head (Academic) and the Assessment Coordinator after lesson observations and work scrutiny have taken place.
+The Key Stage Co-ordinators have a responsibility to monitor assessment in their subject and to report back to the HEAD, Deputy Head, and the Assistant Head (Academic) after lesson observations and work scrutiny have taken place.
 Monitoring standards by sampling pupils' work is done twice a year.
 Subject coordinators also keep details and copies of assessments for their subject where appropriate.